PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 - Name: Inbound to App Spoke2 LBs
   - Source Zone: `gwlbe-inbound-app2`
   - Source Address: `Your Client IP` (google 'what is my ip' from browser)
-  - Application: `ssh, web-browsing, ping`
+  - Application: `web-browsing, ping`
   - Destination Zone: `gwlbe-inbound-app2`
   - Destination Address: `10.250.0.16/28, 10.250.1.16/28`

 ---
-- Create deny rule at bottom for all other traffic
+- Update the final `student-gwlb-any` catch-all policy to deny all traffic instead of allow
-- Name: Deny Any
+- Name: student-gwlb-any
   - Source Zone: `any`
   - Source Address: `any`
   - Application: `any`